Skip to Content

 12:45 pmLeadership Perspectives on Mental Health in North Carolina

 Mental health challenges affect students, families, and the workforce across North Carolina, making statewide collaboration more important than ever.
-In this conversation, leaders in the public and private sectors will share how they are addressing mental health across education systems, communities, and business.
+In this conversation, leaders in the public sector will share how they are addressing mental health across education systems and communities.

 • Kelly Crosbie, Assistant Secretary for Mental Health, Developmental Disabilities and Substance Use Services, NC Department of Health and Human Services